Is homeschooling better than public schooling?

 Be patient with yourself and patient with your children.
 After a month or two (some say much more than that), you can gradually start back with a subject or two at a time.

 If you decide to homeschool, please seek out a local homeschooling support group.
-You’ll need this and so will your kids.
+As I said, you’ll need this and so will your kids.

 A support group is different than an accountability group; a support group is for just that – support.
 Find others who have children your children’s ages and plan to get together at a park or library at least weekly.